akki2825/akkikek.github.io/_pages/about.md

 **I'm Akhilesh**.
 I’m a Natural Language Processing (NLP) Engineer working on Indic languages.
 I delight myself in building computational tools for natural language processing.

-After earning my Bachelor’s in Automobile Engineering, I have since moved on to teach myself Computer Science and Linguistics ever since computational linguistics caught my interests.
+After earning my Bachelor’s in Automobile Engineering, I have since moved on to teach myself Computer Science and Linguistics.

 Much of my interests were shaped through my professional journey, and have since explored jobs from a car mechanic to a software engineer, but the majority has been NLP engineering in startups.